Review: PIERCING (2018) – Ithaca Fantastik

 Writer/director Nicolas Pesce made his debut in 2016 with the highly acclaimed THE EYES OF MY MOTHER.
-Now he’s back with PIERCING, an adaption of the novel by Ryû Murakami who also wrote the novel AUDITION was based on.
-As you might expect, it’s an entirely different beast from his somber, black and white, Lynchian debut.
+Now he’s back with PIERCING, an adaption of the novel by Ryû Murakami, who also wrote the novel AUDITION was based on.
+As you might expect, it’s an entirely different beast from his sombre, black and white, Lynchian debut.

 His real intention, however, is to hire and then kill a prostitute to satisfy his urges.
 But when the escort service sends over Jackie (Mia Wasikowska STOKER, CRIMSON PEAK) things quickly begin to unravel.
 She maybe even less stable than he is.

 Screening as part of this year’s Ithaca Fantastik, PIERCING is a twisted, dark comedy that owes its visual and soundtrack styles, (I’m pretty sure I heard samples of Goblin’s work a couple of times), to the giallo films.
 The plot, with all of its deceptive appearances, twists, turns and reversals also resembles them at times.
 Being a fan, I was amused, others though may just be a bit confused.

 I haven’t read the book, but from what I gather a lot of background material was left out or toned down for the adaptation.
 Most importantly, details of Reed’s abuse as a child and the murder resulting from it.